KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

    Python script example

-There ia also the possibility to add columns names from the dataset or parameters names to the script.
+Dataset columns and/or parameters can also be added to the script as shown below.

    .. figure:: media/image113.png